 What is Special Census?
 The Special Census Program conducts a basic enumeration of population, housing units, group quarters and transitory locations conducted between decennial censuses.
 The Census Bureau conducts this enumeration at the request of a governmental unit and the governmental unit pays for all costs.

 When to considering requesting a special census?
 A special census is an option for governmental units that believe their community’s population size or demographic composition changed considerably after the 2020 census.

 The Census Bureau will issue a certified, updated population count that corresponds to the reference date of the special census.

-These updated counts will be incorporated into the next series of annual population estimates that the production schedule allows.
-A special census, by design, has a reference date after April 1, 2020, so these updated counts will not be included in the base used to calculate population estimates.
+These updated counts will be incorporated into the next vintage of annual population estimates that the production schedule allows.
+However, these updated counts will not be included in the next population estimates base because a special census, by design, has a reference date after April 1, 2020.

 Although the Census Bureau considers the 2020 Census data fit for use based on population benchmarks and coverage measurement estimates, data users may still find results they did not expect in certain areas, particularly small geographies.
 These unexpected results may be explained by the factors below.

 The 2020 Census results reflect where the population was living on April 1, 2020, the census reference date.
 Population changes since then (such as people temporarily relocating during the COVID-19 pandemic) are generally not reflected in the census.

 If you are comparing population or housing numbers that represent a different timeframe, the numbers may differ from the 2020 Census results.

 The census generally counted people where they usually lived and slept as of April 1, 2020.